Prime Factorization of ideals in commutative rings, with a focus on Krull rings: Historical overview

 A ring $R$ is a {\em Krull ring} if there exists a family $\{(V_{\alpha}, P_{\alpha}) \mid \alpha \in \Lambda\}$ of rank-one DVRs such that (i) $R =\bigcap_{\alpha \in \Lambda} V_{\alpha}$, (ii) for each $a \in \reg(R)$, $aV_{\alpha} = V_{\alpha}$ for almost all $\alpha \in \Lambda$, and (iii) $P_{\alpha}$ is a regular ideal for all $\alpha \in \Lambda$ \cite[page 132]{9}.
 In particular, if $\{V_{\alpha} \} = \emptyset$, then $R= T(R)$, so $T(R)$ is regarded as a Krull ring.
 If $R =\bigcap_{\alpha \in \Lambda} V_{\alpha}$ is irredundant, then $\{(V_{\alpha}, P_{\alpha}) \mid \alpha \in \Lambda\}$ is said to be a defining family for a Krull ring $R$.
 Let $X^1_r(R)$ be the set of minimal regular prime ideals of $R$.
 Then, as in the case of Krull domains \cite[Corollary 43.9]{3}, $\{(R_{[P]}, [P]R_{[P]}) \mid P \in X^1_r(R)\}$ is the unique defining family for a Krull ring $R$, which was proved by Potelli and Spangher \cite[Proposition 40]{12} in the Marot Krull ring case and by Alajbegovi\'c and Osmanagi\'c \cite[Propositions 2.10 and 2.11]{ao90} and Chang and Kang \cite[Theorem 4.3]{ck21} in the general case.

-Krull rings with zero divisors were first introduced by Marot \cite[page 27]{ma68} and Huckaba \cite[Definition 2.1]{h76} under the condition that the rings are Marot.
-In \cite[page 132]{9}, Kennedy introduced the notion of Krull rings without additional conditions, which is a natural generalization of Krull domains to rings with zero divisors.
-He also showed that if $R$ is a Krull ring, then $R$ is completely integrally closed and $R$ satisfies the ascending chain condition on integral regular $v$-ideals \cite[Proposition 2.2]{9}.
+Krull rings with zero divisors were first introduced by Marot \cite[page 27]{ma68} under the condition that the rings are Marot.
+A complete generalization of Krull domains to rings with zero divisors was done by Kennedy \cite{k73, 9} and Huckaba \cite[Definition 2.1]{h76} respectively.
+Kennedy showed that if $R$ is a Krull ring, then $R$ is completely integrally closed and $R$ satisfies the ascending chain condition on integral regular $v$-ideals \cite[Proposition 2.2]{9}.
 Matsuda proved that the converse of Kennedy's result is also true \cite[Theorem 5]{m82} as in the case of integral domains.
+Huckaba proved that the integral closure of a Noetherian ring is a Krull ring \cite[Theorem 2.3]{h76}.
 Portelli and Spangher also studied the notion of Krull rings, which is just a Marot Krull ring \cite{12}.
 In \cite{k91}, Kang gave some characterizations of a Marot Krull ring.
-Later, in \cite{7}, Kang completely generalized his results of \cite{k91} to rings with zero divisors without the Marot condition.
+Later, in \cite{7}, Kang completely extended his results of \cite{k91} to rings with zero divisors without the Marot condition.
 Among them, he showed that $R$ is a Krull ring if and only if every regular prime ideal of $R$ contains a $t$-invertible regular prime ideal, if and only if every proper regular principal ideal of $R$ can be written as a finite $t$-product of prime ideals.
 Then a regular $\pi$-ring is a Krull ring, so we have the following implications;

 The next result shows when a Krull ring is a regular PIR, a factorial ring, a Dedekind ring, or a regular $\pi$-ring.
-We mean by $\rdim (R) = 1$ that $R \neq T(R)$ and each regular prime ideal of $R$ is a maximal ideal.
-Hence, if $R$ is an integral domain, then $\dim (R) = 1$ if and only if $\rdim (R) = 1$.
+We recall that (i) $\rdim (R) = 0$ if and only if $R = T(R)$; (ii) $\rdim (R) = 1$ if and only if $R \neq T(R)$ and each regular prime ideal of $R$ is a maximal ideal; and (iii) if $R$ is an integral domain, then $\dim (R) = \rdim (R)$.

 \begin{theorem} Let $R$ be a Krull ring, which is not a total quotient ring, i.e., $R \subsetneq T(R)$.
 Then the following statements hold. \begin{enumerate}

 \item $R$ is a regular $\pi$-ring if and only if $\Cl (R) = \Pic (R)$.